wachra/udacity-project2/README.md

 This Repository contains the files for Udacity's Data Science Nanodegree Project 2.

 ### 1. Summary
 In this repository a data engineering pipeline is built to analyze and classify disaster text.
+The hyper parameters of the *RandomForestClassifier* are optimized using *GridSearch* (including *Cross-Validation*).
 The classifier can identify which type of support is needed bases on messages.
 The trained model is used in a web application.

 ### 2. Installations
 - [Python 3.X](https://www.python.org/downloads/)